How to Send and Manage Group Messages

 You’ll see a detailed list of contacts and the message that was sent to them.

 Because group messages send as individual messages to multiple people, all replies start one-on-one conversations.
-And because they start one-on-one conversations, replies to group messages appear in your individual message Queue.
+And because they start one-on-one conversations, replies to group messages appear in your Conversations dashboard on the Messages menu.
 From there, you can handle them just like you would any other incoming message.
 For more details, view our Individual Messages page.

 After you send a group message, you'll see a section for Message Analytics on that group message's details page.
-To find this, go to your Group Queue and click on the message block for which you want to view analytics.
+To find this, go to Group Messages and click on the message block for which you want to view analytics.

 Here's what you'll see: